sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 * At present, Shairport Sync will compile *but not work* on Raspbian Stretch (thanks JD Smith).
 * AirPlay 2 uses a timing system based on the Precision Timing Protocol (PTP).
 Shairport Sync relies on a program called `nqptp` ("Not Quite PTP") to monitor PTP signals.
 This program uses ports 319 and 320 and replaces any PTP service you have on the computer.
   In addition, `nqptp` must run with `root` privileges.
 (FYI, most computers do not have a PTP clock running -- instead, they may use an NTP service to keep the system clock synchronised with world time.)
-  When Shairport Sync is updated, it may be necessary to update `nqptp` at the same time.
+* When Shairport Sync is updated, you should check and update `nqptp` *before* building the update.

 Installation Instructions
 ==